j2labs/quickness/README.md

 For now these files still need editing in a deploy.
 They come with basic configs for typical use cases but the network addresses still need to be filled in.
 They will eventually be based on templates.

+Place your custom configs inside `quickness/etc/private` to keep them out of git.

 ## Formulas